A photograph of Serena Williams and Alexis Ohanian standing together in a grassy field.

 Click here to watch Spike Sessions on the Lingo YouTube channel.

-The Lingo system is not for medical use and intended for users 18 years and older.
-Lingo is not intended for diagnosis or management of any disease including diabetes.
+The Lingo Glucose System is for users 18 years and older not on insulin.
+It is NOT intended for diagnosis of diseases, including diabetes.

-The Lingo programme does not guarantee that everyone will achieve the same results as individual responses may vary.
-It is best to speak to your doctor for advice on starting any diet or exercise regime or if you have an eating disorder or a history of eating disorders.
+The Lingo program does not guarantee that everyone will achieve the same results as individual responses may vary.
+Consult your healthcare professional before making changes to your diet or exercise regimen or if you have an eating disorder or a history of eating disorders.

 © 2024 Abbott.
-All rights reserved.
 The biosensor housing, Lingo, and related marks are marks of the Abbott group of companies.
 Other marks are the property of their respective owners.